Feedback (Dark Horse Comics)

-Feedback is a fictional character, a superhero created and originally portrayed by actor Matthew Atherton on the reality television series Who Wants to Be a Superhero?
+Feedback is a superhero created and originally portrayed by actor Matthew Atherton on the reality television series Who Wants to Be a Superhero?
 As a result of winning the show, his character was made the subject of a Dark Horse Comics comic book written by Stan Lee.
 He also made a guest appearance in the Sci-Fi Channel original movie Mega Snake.
 He also has his own audio series written by and starring Atherton.
 The first episode of which was produced in collaboration with amateur audio groups Darker Projects and is now a continuing audio series hosted by BrokenSea Audio Productions.

 Matthew Atherton

 Matthew Atherton is a software engineer from Las Cruces, NM.
 He quit his job to take part in the show.
 He was 34 years old during season one.
 After the death of his father by suicide (when Matthew was 14), superheroes like Spider-Man became Matthew's role models.
 Atherton graduated from Grinnell College in 1995.